-- 8. A qualified owner has the following rights: - (a) to copy, and to authorise the copying of, all or part of the qualified owner's protected layout-design, whether by incorporation into an integrated circuit or otherwise; - (b) to commercially exploit, and to authorise the commercial exploitation of, the qualified owner's protected layout-design.
+- 8. A qualified owner has the following rights: - (a) to copy, and to authorise the copying of, all or part of his protected layout-design, whether by incorporation into an integrated circuit or otherwise; - (b) to commercially exploit, and to authorise the commercial exploitation of, his protected layout-design.